5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 ```

 The containers will be downloaded, and the Orchestrator will deploy the rest of the Middleware deployments and services required.

+## 6 Multiple Middleware deployment
+At this time you should have deployed the backing infrastructure and the Middleware system on an Edge machine.
+If you want to deploy a second Middleware instance on a different machine and synchronise it with the first instance of Middleware, here is what you should do in the second machine:

+#### 6.1 Start by redoing the stept in sections 1, 2, 5, 5.1, 5,2, 5.3, and 5.4 in the exact same way.

+#### 6.2 Following is step 5.5, however we need to modify the adresses of the services in the configuration file before we deploy de Middleware.
+Based on the type of the service, the address can contain the `http` suffix, the local name of the service `loki.loki.svc.cluster.local` and the port of the service `3100` which results in `http://loki.loki.svc.cluster.local:3100`, however, this will work if the loki service is deployed in the same machine where you deploy the Middleware.
+For the second Middleware deployment the address will look a bit different, we need to use the ip of the machine instead of the service name, and the NodePort instead of the port which will result in something similar to `http://192.168.50.55:31313`.
+Before even configuring the second Middleware deployment make sure that from the second machine you can actually access the services that were deployed in the first machine, by accessing the services as exaplined.
+The services you need to make sure can be accessible are: `CentralAPI`, `Loki`, `RabbitMQ`, `Redis-cluster`, and `InfluxDB`.
+Here is an example configuration file for the second Middleware deployment: